f5devcentral/ai-stepbystep-lab/docs/class1/module2/lab1.rst

 And your prompt session history in the left-hand menu, no less.
 Not too shabby, right?!?

 You might have noticed that your initial prompt took a hot minute to get a response.
-This is due to the way ollama is set up in docker by default.
-When you ran a model in Module 1 via a **docker exec** command within the container, it loaded that model into memory, but only for a short while.
+This is due to the way Ollama is set up in docker by default.
+When you ran a model in Module 1 via a ``docker exec`` command within the container, it loaded that model into memory, but only for a short while.
 You can see when I drop the model list down that there is a green dot next to tinylama, indicating that the model is loaded, and hovering over the green dot shows the tool tip that it will unload in 4 minutes.